Survival of the Fittest: Testing Superradiance Termination with Simulated Binary Black Hole Statistics: BH superradiance and its termination

 where $R_{nl}(r)$ represents the radial wave function, and $Y_{lm}(\theta,\phi)$ the spherical harmonics.
 The corresponding eigenfrequency $\omega_{nlm}=E_{nlm}+i\Gamma_{nlm}$ is complex in general.
 The real part stands for the energy level of the mode \citep{Baumann:2018vus},

 The imaginary part, on the other hand, is inherent to the Kerr geometry and gives the superradiance rate.
 This becomes evident in (\ref{Eq.ModeFunction}), where we observe that the mode function is proportional to $e^{\Gamma_{nlm}t}$.
 Therefore, modes with $\Gamma_{nlm}>0$ are superradiant and growing, while those with $\Gamma_{nlm}<0$ are absorptive and decaying.
-The superradiance rate can be computed via the Detweiler approximation \citep{Detweiler:1980uk}, which gives
+The superradiance rate can be computed via the Detweiler approximation \citep{Detweiler:1980uk}\footnote{A more accurate and general formula for the superradiant growth rate, which also applies to the relativistic case can be found in \cite{Siemonsen:2022yyf}.}, which gives

 where $\tilde{r}_+\equiv1+\sqrt{1-\tilde{a}^2}$ and $\Omega_H\equiv\tilde{a}/[2M(1+\sqrt{1-\tilde{a}^2})]$ is the angular velocity of the outer horizon.
 The coefficient functions are